O Level Social Studies Paper 2273: The Complete Guide

 Interpreting and Evaluating

-This involves Higher Order Thinking skills.
-Students are expected to be able to draw inferences, analyse and evaluate information to differentiate between fact and opinion and detect bias.
+The second level involves Higher Order Thinking skills.
+Students will learn to draw inferences, analyse and evaluate information from a variety of different sources.
+They will also be able to differentiate between fact and opinion and detect bias.

-The most complex critical thinking skills are included here.
-Students learn to view information from different perspectives and build well-reasoned explanations to argue for judgement and recommendations.
+Constructing explanations includes the most complex critical thinking skills.
+At this level, students learn to view information from different perspectives and build well-reasoned reasons to argue for judgement and recommendations.

 O Level Social Studies Format and Assessment